paulofernandesjr/yogi-alloy/README.md

 ya create --name foo
     ```

-Generates a `src/aui-foo` folder containing the module scaffolding.
+	This will generate a `src/aui-foo` folder containing the module scaffolding.

 * Release a new version.

 	```
 ya release
 	```

+	This will generate a ready-to-release version of AlloyUI inside of a .zip file.

 ### Alloy Twitter Bootstrap